What To Do When It Seems Like Your Life Is In Shambles

 “Decluttering” one area of your life at a time

-When you feel like your life is in shambles, it may help to focus on improving one problem area at a time.
-For example, if you feel that poor mental health is the main point of contention in your life, you might begin by seeking treatment before moving on to another area of life, such as finances or relationships.
+When you believe your life is in shambles, it may help to focus on improving one problem area at a time.
+For example, if you sense that poor mental health is the main point of contention in your life, you might begin by seeking mental health treatment before moving on to another area of life, such as finances or relationships.

 Getty